All Episodes

 What a put-up job.

-What an amazing source for the Boston Globe, the Londonderry Democrat Committee vice chair, who now says he's to be stunned at how many people actually are warming up to Hillary.
+What an amazing source for the Boston Globe, the Londonderry Democrat Committee vice chair, who now says he's be stunned at how many people actually are warming up to Hillary.

-Well, uh, you know it's a national trend.
+Well, you know, it's a national trend.

-You we're gonna be seeing this story will be echoed throughout the drive-by media in uh in due course, and the reason for it is is just the opposite's true.
+We're going to be seeing this story will be echoed throughout the drive-by media in due course.

-Uh it was quite testy because she got a question she didn't want to deal with or didn't want to have to answer.
+It was quite testy because she got a question she didn't want to deal with or didn't want to have to answer.

 This is what I mean.

-People are outraged at the media.
+People are outraged the media.

-This this is just this is not journalism.
+This is just, this is not journalism.

 This is advocacy, disguises journalism.

-If they told us, if they just put a little box, this reporter plans on voting for Hillary, has voted Democrat is doing everything she can to get uh yep, female reporter, well, maybe Sasha isn't could be a guy, uh, doing everything possible to get her elected, then fine, a story'd be cool, but that's not what they say.
+If they told us, if they just put a little box, this reporter plans on voting for Hillary, has voted Democrat, is doing everything she can to get, yep, female reporter.

-They they hide behind this pretense.
+They hide behind this pretense.

-And it's a shock, and it's a surprise.
+And it's a shock and it's a surprise.

 Why is this a put-up job?